 BACKGROUND AND REQUIREMENTS:

-- Recent graduate or final year student in law, political science or international relations; and have completed at least two years of undergraduate studies in a field relevant or of interest to UNHCR.
+- Recent graduate or final year student in law, and/or have completed at least two years of undergraduate studies in a field relevant or of interest to UNHCR.

 - A specialization in asylum/migration/refugee law, European asylum law and/or international human rights law;